September 14-15, 2015

 - Capability versus affordability

 - Managing cost and schedule risk in a volatile defense budget

 - Consideration of safety, reliability, manufacturing and supportability requirements early in the requirement negotiating process

 Papers from all disciplines are welcome to explore a variety of approaches that target this challenging subject.
-Abstracts of approximately 1000 words are to be submitted in PDF form no later than 30 May 2015.
+Abstracts of approximately 1000 words are to be submitted in PDF form and are still being accepted.
 They should convey a complete synopsis of the paper, summarize figures and illustrations to be used (with samples), and include a summary of important conclusions.